0xlotus/cluepoints/CONTRIBUTING.md

   [here](https://github.com/google/styleguide).
 If you use IntelliJ, there's also a handy [Google plugin](https://plugins.jetbrains.com/plugin/8527-google-java-format) for formatting your code.
-* We like static analysis: the build uses [JaC
+* We like static analysis: the build uses [JaCoCo](https://www.jacoco.org/jacoco/) to enforce code coverage and [SpotBugs](https://spotbugs.github.io/) to weed out bugs.
+  [Sonarcloud](https://sonarcloud.io/dashboard?id=gazbert_crypto) is used for analysing and maintaining the quality of our code.
+Please maintain this, or better still, help improve it!